Reducing string concatenations from ngTemplates

-A new Chrome update suddenly broke our application.
-It improved string parsing, but at the same time makes extensive use of memory for a lot of string concatenations in a single expression.
-Such concatenation was used eavily by grunt-angular-templates used at work.
+A new Chrome update suddenly broke our application at work.
+It improved string parsing, but at the same time significantly increased memory usage due to excessive string concatenations in a single expression.
+This pattern was heavily used by grunt-angular-templates in our codebase at work.

 Identifying the problem

-I personally use Firefox at work, so it came unoticed on my side.
+As I personally use Firefox at work, the problem initially went unnoticed on my side.

 angular.module('moduleName').run(['$templateCache', function($templateCache) {